openpnp/openpnp/Contact-Probing-Nozzle.md

 ### Nozzle/Nozzle Tip Z Calibration

-Machines that home the Z axis with easily shifted Zmax switches ([e.g.](https://liteplacer.com/the-machine/assembly-instructions/pnp-head-step-11-attach-z-high-limit-switch/) Liteplacer), hard to balance dual-nozzle mid-axis sensors or even by just letting springs retract unpowered Z motors, may not provide a precise and repeatable Z reference eternally.
+Machines that home the Z axis with easily shifted Zmax switches ([e.g.](https://liteplacer.com/the-machine/assembly-instructions/pnp-head-step-11-attach-z-high-limit-switch/) Liteplacer), hard to balance dual-nozzle mid-axis sensors or even by just letting springs retract unpowered Z motors, may not provide a precise and repeatable Z reference.

 A ContactProbeNozzle can then be used to calibrate the Nozzle in Z, more specifically the point of the loaded Nozzle Tip.
 By probing a known reference Z touch surface, it can apply the obtained calibration offset to all future Z movements.